|

 valvetrain timing went haywire.
 Unlike a gasoline engine, when the timing belt on a

 diesel breaks, combustion can (and probably will) still take place.
-The glow plugs
+There is still

-are still hot, and there is still the potential to have compression - and that's all
+the potential to have compression, there is still fuel, and that's all

 it takes for diesel ignition.